Coast Guard Station Cobb Island

 Coast Guard Station Cobb Island (a.k.a.
-Cobb Island Station) is a former United States Coast Guard Station that was built on the southern end of Cobb Island, Virginia, one of Virginia's Barrier Islands, on Virginia's Eastern Shore, in 1936, to replace an earlier c.
+Cobb Station) is a former United States Coast Guard Station that was built on the southern end of Cobb Island, Virginia, one of Virginia's Barrier Islands, on Virginia's Eastern Shore, in 1936, to replace an earlier c.
 1877 Coast Guard Station that had been damaged by a hurricane.
 The Coast Guard decommissioned Station Cobb Island in 1964.
 The Nature Conservancy (TNC) acquired the abandoned former Station Cobb Island in 1973.
 TNC moved the buildings comprising the former Station Cobb Island, by barge, eight miles across Cobb Island Bay, to a newly prepared site in Oyster, Northampton County, Virginia, on Virginia's Eastern Shore, in May 1998.
 TNC subsequently restored the former Station Cobb Island as a nature education center/lodge/conference center through adaptive reuse.
 The property is currently listed for sale.

 History

 United States Coast Guard (c.1875/1936–1964)

 Nathan F. Cobb, Sr. of Eastham, Massachusetts, came to Northampton County, Virginia. in October 1837, where he opened a store on the seaside road.
-In 1839 he purchased Sand Shoals Island, an uninhabited barrier island south of the Great Machipongo Inlet now known as Cobb Island, for a $100 cash down payment and a two-horse wagon-load of salt to be delivered later.
+In 1839 he purchased Sand Shoals Island, an uninhabited barrier island south of the Great Machipongo Inlet now known as Cobb Island, from a local fisherman known as "Hard-Time" Fitchett for a $100 cash down payment and a two-horse wagon-load of salt to be delivered later.
 Cobb had a large home framed-up on Cape Cod and brought down to the barrier island by ship where he erected it and immediately opened his island as a public resort.
 Eventually, Cobb constructed a hotel that catered to wealthy sportsmen from the northeast who traveled to the barrier island to hunt waterfowl and fish, and built a small town with a number of summer cottages and a church.
 In addition to running the hotel Cobb and his sons Nathan, Jr., Warren and Albert made a living market hunting and salvaging the many wrecked ships that stranded off Cobb Island.

 The Cobbs were known for saving the lives of many shipwrecked sailors, therefore in 1875, the United States Life-Saving Service commissioned a lifesaving station on Cobb's Island.
-Only a couple of years after it was completed the station burned to the ground and a second station was built to replace it.
+Only a couple of years after it was completed the station caught fire and burned to the ground and a second station was built to replace it.
 Coast Guard Station Cobb Island was built by the United States Coast Guard on the southern end of Cobb Island in 1936 to replace the second c.1877 station that was damaged by the storm surge from the 1933 Chesapeake–Potomac hurricane that swept across the low lying barrier island.

 By the 1930s Coast Guardsmen manning Station Cobb Island were the only permanent residents of Cobb Island.
 The Cobbs and all other residents had moved to the mainland more than three decades earlier after the 1896 Hurricane destroyed the hotel and much of the town.
 The architecture style of the new station was Colonial Revival, as designed by the Coast Guard’s Civil Engineer’s office.